Frequently Asked Questions

 What is my ASA Member Portal and how can I access it?

 If you have an ASA username and password, you have an ASA Member Portal.
-Your ASA Member Portal is the place to join or renew your membership, register for the Annual Meeting, add sections, add journals, get receipts, change your password or username, access members-only resources such as the Member Directory, Department Directory, and much more.
-To access your ASA Member Portal, simply log into the ASA website.
+Your ASA Member Portal is the place to join or renew your membership, register for the Annual Meeting, add sections, access online journals, get receipts, access the Member Directory, and much more.
+To access your ASA Member Portal, simply log in to the ASA website.

 How can I subscribe to ASA journals as a member?

-All ASA members receive online access to 10 ASA journals as a benefit of membership.
+All ASA members receive online access to 9 ASA journals as a benefit of membership.
 All members (except International Associate members) can also opt-in to receiving one print journal of their choice.
-In addition, any ASA member may purchase additional print journal subscriptions on the ASA Member Portal, which can be accessed by logging in to the ASA website.
-Once you arrive on your ASA Member Portal click on “Purchase a Journal or Directory” under Join/Renew.
+Opt-in print journal selections and additional print journal purchases may be made through the join and renew Membership Form.
+To add a journal outside of joining or renewing, please contact [email protected].

 My journal hasn’t arrived.
 When was it mailed?